A: I will never recommend that medical practice, even to my nemesis?

 In continuation with our blog wherein we discussed the measures that a healthcare practice can take to reach out to a broader patient base, let us divulge into the importance of front-desk in healthcare practice and what all can be done to enhance its effectiveness.

-The first point of contact between the healthcare practice and the patient is the front-desk staff, which are responsible for setting the tone for the further operation.
-While any problem with the claim is only surfaced at the end of the billing cycle, the revenue cycle starts at the front-desk.
+The first point of contact between the healthcare practice and the patient is the front-desk staff, which are responsible for setting the tone for further operation.
+While any problem with the claim is only surfaced at the end of the billing cycle, the revenue cycle starts at the front desk.
 If the billing and coding are sorted at the front-desk itself, the revenue cycle can be streamlined effectively.

-Healthcare and its processing has changed a lot in the last passing decades.
+Healthcare and its processing have changed a lot in the last passing decades.
 While earlier all the front-desk did was issue a document for diagnosis and prescription purpose and collect consultation fee; the increasing intricacies of the healthcare practice, especially in term of finances, has resulted in spiraling of front-desk responsibility.

 Now the front-desk staff takes care of patient’s document verification, insurance verification (which also includes external communication with vendors, insurance companies etc.), billing and coding, appointment scheduling (the functioning has seen a surge since medical practices have started making use of online platforms), customer management, handling and resolving complaint and much more.